Home The Methodist Church of New Zealand

 The agreement to sell by auction or tender can only be signed by a member of the BOA, unless the property is owned by a Trust.
 Then it must be signed in accordance with the Trust constitution.

-The BOA’s lawyer will prepare the Land Transfer Authority and Instruction (A&I) form and send it to the Connexional Office for signing by two members of the BOA.
+The BOA’s lawyer will prepare the Land Transfer Authority and Instruction (A&I) form and send it to the Connexional Office for signing by two BOA members.
 Their signatures are witnessed by the appropriate professional person, and the Board seal is affixed to the document, preferably at least a week before the agreed settlement date.
 The Connexional Office will return the signed A&I to the lawyer together with the bank account details for payment of the sale proceeds.

-- The BOA’s lawyer will receive payment from the purchaser’s solicitor and repay any outstanding mortgages and attend to local council rates adjustments
+• The BOA’s lawyer will receive payment from the purchaser’s solicitor, repay any outstanding mortgages, and attend to local council rates adjustments

-Before you commence marketing the property, you need to carefully consider the GST aspects of the sale, i.e. will the sale price be inclusive or exclusive of GST where applicable?
+Before you commence marketing the property, you need to carefully consider the GST aspects of the sale, i.e., whether the sale price will be inclusive or exclusive of GST, where applicable.

 The BOA is GST registered and (being the legal owner) must include the sale transaction in their GST return.
 The general rule of thumb is that the sale of a parsonage or other residential property is not subject to the payment of GST, and the sale price may be stated as “inclusive of GST (if any)”.

 The sale of all other Church property (churches, halls, commercial buildings, land) is subject to GST, and the sale price must be stated as “plus GST (if any)”.
-Often sales in this category are zero-rated for GST purposes depending on the GST status of the purchaser and the intended use of the property.
+Often, sales in this category are zero-rated for GST purposes, depending on the purchaser's GST status and the property's intended use.

 The GST aspect is not always well understood, and the parish may wish to obtain professional advice in this regard.